seven5/seven5.github.io/tutorial.md

 Note that the HTML page references a different JSON object when invoking "FORM_5WIDE_TEXT" for each form element.

+You may find it enlighting to type some random text into the `pages/signup.html`, rebuild with `gb seven5 github.com/seven5/tutorial` and then reloading the page.

 ## Client-side code

 Let's look in a bit more detail at how the client-side Go code gets built.

 {% highlight bash %}

-$ cd $TUTROOT/src/tutorial/pages
+$ cd $TUTROOT
-$ make clean
-[elided for space]
-$ make
-gopherjs build  -o  ../static/en/web/signup.js ../client/signup.go
-[other lines elided for space]
-$ make
+$ gb seven5 github.com/seven5/tutorial
-[gopherjs commands executed again]

 {% endhighlight %}

-When the make target runs, it _always_ generates the code for the client-side code, using gopherjs to build javascript files such  as `static/en/web/signup.js` (and the matching `static/en/web/signup.js.map` file).
-This is ok because it's quite fast, as gopherjs does the same type of rebuild-only-if-necessary that the standard Go tool does.
-The make target is designed to give "fast feedback" when doing front-end development.
-Just _leave Fresno running_ and then in another shell switch to the `pages` directory and use "make" to "build everything again".
-Then you can just refresh your browser and you'll see the changes.
+When the Seven5 extension runs (it is `$TUTROOT/bin/gb-seven5`) it looks for go code in the directory `client`.
+It is recommended that you keep the structure of the `client` and `pages` parallel, in other words the code in `pages/post/index.html` should load the resulting javascript from the go code that lives in `client/post/index.go`.

+Generally, go expects a directory contain a maximum of one "program" or `main()` function in the `main` package.
+All of gopherjs, the go tool, and gb have this property.
+This makes sense for most situations, but not for us because each _page_ needs to have a main.
+So, the Seven5 extension walks all the go code contained in `client` directory and its subdirectories and looks for the `main()` function.
+Then it invokes the gopherjs compiler in a way that allows each file to be its own main.
+You _can_ have shared support go packages, as we have with `client/uicommon`, and the Seven5 extension will handle this correctly so every main function can use them.

 ### Entry point

-The code for the client-side portion of this form is in `client/signup.go`.
+Returning to our discussion of the signup page, the code for the client-side portion of this form is in `client/signup.go`.

 A single HTML page, and its associated state, is represented as an instance of Seven5's [Application](https://gowalker.org/github.com/seven5/seven5/client#Application) interface.
 There is only one method on Application, the Start() method.
 This method is critical because Seven5 will do work to insure that this method will